 The primary goal of this project is to facilitate the completion of ShoreZone mapping of biophysical resources of the coastal supratidal, intertidal, and subtidal areas in the southern Alaska Peninsula, and to make this mapping data web accessible and available to all who request the data.

 This project supports the technical development of a mobile application for identifying and reporting invasive plant species in Alaska.
 The app will be available for both Android and iOS operating systems.

 This project supports the development of a key for identifying non-natives plant species, which will be incorporated into a mobile application for identifying and reporting invasive plant species in Alaska.

-Researchers are assessing how an expansion of forest reserves and climate-adaptive management may improve ecological connectivity and resilience under different climate scenarios.
-Resilience is being measured as the capacity for these systems to maintain extant forest communities and abovegroun
+Researchers assessed how an expansion of forest reserves and climate-adaptive management may improve ecological connectivity and resilience under different climate scenarios.
+Resilience is measured as the capacity for these systems to maintain extant forest communities and aboveground live biom

 This project will produce an existing land cover/dominate specie(s) map at 30m resolution for the entire Western Alaska LCC region.

 Mayflies (Ephemeroptera), stoneflies (Plecoptera), and caddisflies (Trichoptera) (a.k.a.
 EPT taxa) are the most environmentally sensitive of freshwater insects.
 They are utilized the world over as indicators of water quality in flowing waters.

 Caribou in southwest Alaska are an important subsistence resource and a potential indicator of ecosystem function.
 Understanding caribou population declines requires understanding tundra dynamics and habitat quality.
 This project will establish baseline information on population.

 Full life-cycle vulnerability assessments are identifying the effects of climate change on nongame migratory birds that are of conservation concern and breed in the upper Midwest and Great Lakes region.